-Jacobs recording two rushing touchdowns to become the fifth running back in NFL history to have four multi-rushing touchdown games through a player's first 11 career contests, joining Marcus Allen (1982), Eric Dickerson (1983), Karim Abdul-Jabbar (1996) and Ezekiel Elliott (2016).
+Jacobs recording two rushing touchdowns to become the fourth running back in NFL history to have four multi-rushing touchdown games through a player's first 10 career contests, joining Marcus Allen (1982), Eric Dickerson (1983) and Karim Abdul-Jabbar (1996).

-Jacobs recording his fifth career 100-yard rushing game.
-Jacobs would be tied ninth for most such games in NFL history through a player's first 11 games.
-Jacobs would also tie Mark van Eedghen (1977) for fourth-most 100-yard rushing performances in franchise history during a single season.
+Jacobs recording his fourth career 100-yard rushing game.
+Jacobs would break a tie with RB Marcus Allen (1982) for the most 100-yard contests by a rookie in franchise history.

-Jacobs rushing for 120 yards to become the eighth running back in NFL history with at least four games of 120 rushing yards through the first 11 career games.
+Jacobs rushing for 120 yards to become the sixth running back in NFL history with at least four games of 120 rushing yards through the first 10 career games.

-Jacobs rushing for at least 120 yards and two scores to become the second player in NFL history with three such games through their first 11 career games, joining Eric Dickerson (1983).
+Jacobs rushing for at least 120 yards and two scores to become the second player in NFL history with three such games through their first 10 career games, joining Eric Dickerson (1983).

-Jacobs recording 77 rushing yards to reach 1,000 on the year and become the 13th player in NFL history with at least 100 rushing yards through a player's first 11 career games.
+Jacobs recording 89 rushing yards to become the 12th player in NFL history with at least 900 rushing yards through a player's first 10 career games.